-The Fed Funds Rate remains the same with a target range of 0.00% to 0.25%.
+The Federal Reserve kept the Fed Funds Rate unchanged at the conclusion of today’s FOMC meeting.
+The rate remains in a target range of 0.00% to 0.25%.

 For immediate release

-Information received since the Federal Open Market Committee met in September suggests that economic activity is expanding at a moderate pace.
-Labor market conditions improved somewhat further, with solid job gains and a lower unemployment rate.
-On balance, a range of labor market indicators suggests that underutilization of labor resources is gradually diminishing.
+Information received since the Federal Open Market Committee met in October suggests that economic activity is expanding at a moderate pace.
+Labor market conditions improved further, with solid job gains and a lower unemployment rate.
+On balance, a range of labor market indicators suggests that underutilization of labor resources continues to diminish.
 Household spending is rising moderately and business fixed investment is advancing, while the recovery in the housing sector remains slow.
-Inflation has continued to run below the Committee’s longer-run objective.
-Market-based measures of inflation compensation have declined somewhat; survey-based measures of longer-term inflation expectations have remained stable.
+Inflation has continued to run below the Committee’s longer-run objective, partly reflecting declines in energy prices.
+Market-based measures of inflation compensation have declined somewhat further; survey-based measures of longer-term inflation expectations have remained stable.

 Consistent with its statutory mandate, the Committee seeks to foster maximum employment and price stability.
-The Committee expects that, with appropriate policy accommodation, economic activity will expand at a moderate pace, with labor market indicators and inflation moving toward levels the Committee judges consistent with its dual mandate.
+The Committee expects that, with appropriate policy accommodation, economic activity will expand at a moderate pace, with labor market indicators moving toward levels the Committee judges consistent with its dual mandate.
 The Committee sees the risks to the outlook for economic activity and the labor market as nearly balanced.
-Although inflation in the near term will likely be held down by lower energy prices and other factors, the Committee judges that the likelihood of inflation running […]
+The Committee expects inflation to rise gradually toward 2 percent as the labor market improves further and the transitory effects of lower energy prices and other factors dissipate.
+The Committee continues to monitor inflation developments closely.